+The thoughts and opinions expressed are those of the writer and not Gamasutra or its parent company.
 "Ik ben Joram, en het moet kapot" - a phrase coined by a couple of friends of mine - roughly translates to "My name is Joram, and it has to break".
 My friends and classmates started using this phrase somewhere in my second year studying game design at the Utrecht school of art.

 It’s a chance for devs of all sizes (commercial to indie) to meetup, get feedback on their games and debate game design.
 This month I’ve asked Aussie devs to share their tips and techniques for gathering player data to help guide their game design.
 What are you using to analyse player behavior in game?
 Mark Lyons (Floating Man Games): “We have been playing around with Playtomic, still working out the best way to get all the data we want but it is really easy to setup and get working.”
 Usability Evaluation For Video Games: Gulfs Of Execution, Evaluation.
 [In this reprinted #altdevblogaday in-depth piece, European University Cyprus assistant professor Georgios Christou begints to look at how to evaluate the usability of a video game.]

 In this article, Lewis-Evans covers interviews, observational methods (including think out loud and contextual inquiry), game metrics, and biometrics.]
 Much like a questionnaire -- a topic covered in the last installment -- an interview is for collecting subjective data.
 However, the face-to-face nature of an interview means that you can be more interactive in your data collection, which if done correctly, can lead to very rich data.
 However, it is also obviously quite time-consuming, and it is harder to analyze and quantify the data you get at the end.
 The quality of what you get out of an interview will also depend greatly on your own skill as an interviewer, so here are some tips.
 Features - Finding Out What They Think: A Rough Primer To User Research, Part 1.
 [In this first article in a new series, college professor and user research Ben Lewis-Evans takes a look at different methods of game user research, offering up a handy guide to different ways you can collect useful information about your game.]

 The hard part of playtesting a game prototype isn’t the playing.